Cammo Local Nature Reserve - Explore parks

 History and heritage The house, policies and surrounding farmlands at Cammo were bequeathed to the National Trust for Scotland (NTS) in 1975 following the death of Percival Maitland-Tennent, the last occupier of Cammo House.
 In 1977 the house was partly destroyed by a two separate fires which left only the chimney stacks and outside walls standing.The NTS feud the estate to the City of Edinburgh Council (CEC) in 1979.
 At this time the house was considered to be in dangerous condition and was therefore partially demolished and by 1980 the only remaining walls are those can that still be seen today.
 The policies of the Estate were originally part of a larger estate which was a designed landscape initially by Sir John Clerk of Penicuik.

-Visitor information Access is via the car park located on Cammo Walk on the southern edge, on the north east side by north gate and by the main gate on the east side.
-Cammo Road, Cammo Walk, Turnhouse Golf Course and farmers’ fields surround this site to provide its boundary.
+Visitor information Access is via the car parks located on Cammo Walk on the southern edge, on the north east side by north gate and by the main gate on the east side.
+Cammo Road, Cammo Walk, Turnhouse Golf Course and farmers fields surround this site to provide its boundary.

 Getting involved Friends of Cammo website